-This course studies the basic principles and practical algorithms used for information retrieval and text mining. the contents includes: statistical characteristics of text, severalimportant retrieval models, text categorization, recommendation system, clustering, information extraction, etc. the course emphasizes both the above applications and solidmodeling techniques (e.g., probabilistic modeling) that can be extended for other applications.
+The explosive growth of available digital information (e.g., Web pages, emails, news, scientific literature) demands intelligent information agents that can sift through all available information and find out the most valuable and relevant information.
+Web search engines, such as Google, Yahoo!, and MSN, are several examples of such tools. this course studies the basic principles and practical algorithms used for information retrieval and text mining.
+The contents includes: statistical characteristics of text, several important retrieval models, text categorization, recommendation system, clustering, information extraction, etc. The course emphasizes both the above applications and solid modeling techniques (e.g., probabilistic modeling) that can be extended for other applications.

-- 1. Introduce the objectives and functionalities of information retrieval systems. - 2.
-Learn data structures and indexing the information. - 3.
-Familiarize the Document, Term Clustering and User Search Techniques. - 4.
-Explore Information Visualization and Text Search Algorithms. - 5.
-Understand Information System Evaluation and Multimedia Information Retrieval.
+- 1. Introduce the terminologies and fundamentals of information retrieval systems. - 2.
+Learn about information retrieval models. - 3.
+Familiarize information retrieval evaluation and query Languages. - 4.
+Explore various query operations. - 5.
+Understand indexing and searching operations employed in information retrieval systems.

-Module I: Introduction to Information Retrieval Systems
+Module I: Information to Information Retrieval Number of hours (LTP) 6 0 6 Systems

-Motivation: Information versus Data Retrieval, Information Retrieval at the Center of the Stage.
-Basic Concepts: The User Task, Logical View of the Documents.
-Past, Present, and Future: Early Developments, Information Retrieval in the Library, the Web and Digital Libraries, Practical Issues. the Retrieval Process.
-Introduction to modeling; A Taxonomy of Information Retrieval Models.
+Motivation: Information versus data Retrieval, Information Retrieval at the Center of the Stage. basic concepts: The User Task, Logical View of the Documents.
+Past, Present, and Future: Early Developments, Information Retrieval in the Library, The Web and Digital Libraries, Practical Issues.
+The Retrieval Process.
+Introduction to modeling; A Taxonomy of Information Retrieval Models; Retrieval: Ad Hoc and Filtering; A Formal Characterization of IR Models; Classic Information Retrieval: basic concepts, Boolean Model, Vector Model, Probabilistic Model, Brief Comparison of Classic Models.